RuggeroVisintin/SparkEngineWeb/README.md

 ## Contributing

 You can contribute to the project via pull requests.
-If you are working on an existing issue remember to link the pull request to it.
+If you are working on an existing issue, remember to link the pull request to it.

-Once opened a core maintainer will review the PR and eventually approve it.
+Once opened, a core maintainer will review the PR and eventually approve it.

 When contributing, make sure to follow our [coding guidelines](./docs/coding-guidelines.md)